If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 The apparent terminal half-life following oral administration is approximately 7 hours.

-Daytime versus Nighttime: TOVIAZ may be taken during the day or at night.
-In a randomized, open-label, 2-period, 2-treatment crossover, single-dose study of TOVIAZ 8 mg tablets in healthy subjects, the relative bioavailability of the active metabolite of fesoterodine, as measured by AUCinf ratio, was estimated to be about 93%, and the 90% CI was contained entirely within the bioequivalence limits of 80% to 125%.
+Toviaz may be taken during the day or at night.
+In a randomized, open-label, 2-period, 2-treatment crossover, single-dose study of Toviaz 8 mg tablets in healthy subjects, the relative bioavailability of the active metabolite of fesoterodine, as measured by AUCinf ratio, was estimated to be about 93%, and the 90% CI was contained entirely within the bioequivalence limits of 80% to 125%.
 The Cmax ratio was estimated to be about 78%.

 When compared to daytime dosing, the modest lowering of Cmax at nighttime is unlikely to be of clinical relevance for antimuscarinic efficacy.

-Effect of Food: There is no clinically relevant effect of food on the pharmacokinetics of fesoterodine (see DOSAGE AND ADMINISTRATION).
+There is no clinically relevant effect of food on the pharmacokinetics of fesoterodine.
+See 4 DOSAGE AND ADMINISTRATION, 4.4 Administration.
 In a study of the effects of food on the pharmacokinetics of fesoterodine in 16 healthy male volunteers, concomitant food intake increased the active metabolite of fesoterodine AUC by approximately 19% and Cmax by 18%.

 Special Populations and Conditions

-Pediatrics: An open-label pediatric Phase 2 pharmacokinetic study with was conducted in 21 patients.
+- Pediatrics: An open-label pediatric Phase 2 pharmacokinetic study with fesoterodine was conducted in 21 patients.
 Efficacy and safety of fesoterodine in the pediatric population have not been established.
-Therefore, fesoterodine should not be used in pediatric patients (see ADVERSE REACTIONS, Clinical Adverse Drug Reactions, Pediatric (< 18 years of age).
+Therefore, fesoterodine should not be used in pediatric patients.
+See 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Drug Reactions, 8.2.1 Pediatrics.

-Geriatrics: The pharmacokinetics of fesoterodine was not significantly influenced by age (see DOSAGE AND ADMINISTRATION).
+- Geriatrics: The pharmacokinetics of fesoterodine was not significantly influenced by age.
+See 4 DOSAGE AND ADMINISTRATION.

 - Renal Insufficiency: In patients with mild or moderate renal impairment (CLCR ranging from 30-80 mL/min), Cmax and AUC of the active metabolite 5-HMT were increased up to 1.5- and 1.8-fold respectively, as compared to healthy subjects.
 In patients with severe renal impairment (CLCR < 30 mL/min), Cmax and AUC were increased 2.0- and 2.3-fold, respectively.
 In patients with mild or moderate renal impairment, no dose adjustment is required.
 Doses of Toviaz greater than 4 mg are not recommended in patients with severe renal impairment.
 See 4 DOSAGE AND ADMINISTRATION; 7 WARNINGS AND PRECAUTIONS, Renal.